Project to solve orphan oil well problem set to power up

 The RenuWell Project has demonstrated how re-purposing legacy oil and gas infrastructure to community solar development can provide significant benefits to energy industries, the environment, and the economy.

-Iron & Earth collaborated with Medicine Hat College, along with solar energy and wellsite closure experts, to develop a rapid upskilling program, the RenuWell Workforce Training Program, designed for fossil fuel industry and Indigenous workers to learn the basics of solar before working on transforming the well sites.
-The inaugural training program took place from June 20 - 27, 2022.
+Iron & Earth collaborated with Medicine Hat College, along with solar energy and wellsite closure experts, to develop a rapid upskilling program.
+The RenuWell Workforce Training Program is designed for fossil fuel industry and Indigenous workers to learn the basics of solar before working on transforming the well sites.

 The RenuWell Project concept offers significant economic benefits including: